Unboundedness of zero-cycles on higher dimensional Fano manifolds: Introduction

 The same results hold for double covers of $\mathbb{P}^n$, $n\geq 3$, ramified along a smooth hypersurface of degree $2d\geq n+1$. \end{theo}

 The proof of Theorem \ref{theomain} will be obtained by combining the arguments of Mumford \cite{mumford} and Totaro \cite{totaro}.
-We will start by reviewing Mumford's argument in Section \ref{secmumford} and we will present it in the following form, inspired by Bloch-Srinivas' paper \cite{blochsri}, which works as well in nonzero characteristic.
-For any smooth projective variety $X$ of dimension $n$ over a field $K$, we denote by $X^{(N)}_0$ the Zariski open set of $X^{(N)}_0$ parameterizing unordered sets of $N$ distinct points in $X$ and by $\Gamma_N\subset X^{(N)}_0\times X$ the universal subscheme.
+Totaro proved in \cite{totaro} that very general hypersurfaces as in Theorem \ref{theomain} do not have universally trivial ${\rm CH}_0$.
+This is proved by using Koll\'ar specialization \cite{kollar} in characteristic $2$, and by proving that the existence of a nonzero algebraic form of degree $>0$ on the desingularized central fiber $\widetilde{X}_0$ prevents $\widetilde{X}_0$ to have universally trivial ${\rm CH}_0$.
+The specialization method then says that the geometric generic fiber does not have universally trivial ${\rm CH}_0$.
+We combine these arguments with the fact that, more precisely, the desingularized central fiber $\widetilde{X}_0$ has a nonzero algebraic form of degree $>1$.
+This in turn will prevent $\widetilde{X}_0$ to have bounded ${\rm CH}_0$ thanks to Theorem \ref{theocrit} and Corollary \ref{corofautilleprouver} below, inspired by Mumford's theorem.
+We will start by reviewing Mumford's argument in Section \ref{secmumford} and we will prove the following version of it, which works as well in nonzero characteristic.
+For any smooth projective variety $X$ of dimension $n$ over a field $K$, and any positive integer $N$, we denote by $X^{(N)}_0$ the Zariski open set of $X^{(N)}$ parameterizing unordered sets of $N$ distinct points in $X$ and by $\Gamma_N\subset X^{(N)}_0\times X$ the universal subscheme.
+For any integer $m$, let $L_m=K(X^{(m)}_0)$, so that $X_{L_{m}}$ is the generic fiber of the projection $X^{(m)}_0\times X\rightarrow X^{(m)}_0$. \begin{theo} Assume there exists an effective cycle $Z\in{\rm CH}^n(X^{(N)}_0\times X)$ with the property that the degree of $Z$ over $X^{(N)}_0$ is $N'<N$, and a $0$-cycle $z_0\in {\rm CH}_0(X)$ of degree $N-N'$, such that, over the generic point $\eta$ of $X^{(N)}_0$, one has